Do Parents Influence Bad Behaviour in Children?

 Bad behaviour is usually associated with young kids growing up and throwing tantrums.
 Often parents are ashamed by their child's actions, but could you be responsible for his bad manners?
 For parental advice on this, keep reading!

-It’s every parent’s nightmare: You're in the grocery store, shopping mall or your favorite restaurant when your little darling decides to throw a tantrum, let loose with a stream of words daddy shouldn’t say or ask the lady behind you in the check-out line why she’s so fat--yikes!
+It’s every parent’s nightmare: You're in the grocery store, shopping mall or your favourite restaurant when your little darling decides to throw a tantrum, let loose with a stream of words daddy shouldn’t say or ask the lady behind you in the check-out line why she’s so fat--yikes!
 So, could it be that your kid's bad behaviour is entirely his own fault?

 Bad behaviour: Monkey see, monkey do